 Implement Revenue Diversification Strategies

 Relying on wedding planning services as your sole income source creates risk.
-Consider complementary offerings like event design or proposal planning.
+Consider complementary offerings, such as event design or proposal planning.
 Partnerships with vendors who refer clients also help smooth income.
+While most clients may not return for another wedding, providing excellent service and encouraging referrals can help generate repeat business and foster ongoing client relationships.

 Set Up an Emergency Fund

-Have a cash reserve to handle unexpected expenses like cancellations or vendor fee hikes.
+Maintain a cash reserve to cover unexpected expenses, such as cancellations or vendor fee increases.
 Savings accounts are a good option for accessible emergency funds.

 Anticipating Upcoming Financial Needs